-Our delusion of separateness comes from the fact that we are experiencing this world by our egos, which sees itself as being not only separate from others, but also the centre of the universe.
+Our delusion of separateness comes from the fact that we are experiencing this world by our egos, which sees itself as being not only separate from others but also the centre of the universe.
 It is the overcoming of the ego that is a goal of most religions and the goal of enlightenment.
-Relinquishing the ego’s control and letting our “higher self” be more involved is the answer to most of our humanly problems.
+Relinquishing the ego’s control and letting our ‘higher self’ be more involved is the answer to most of our human problems.
 Learning the characteristics of the ego and the higher self should be our starting point.

 As I was formulating the basic premises of Master the Mystery of Human Nature, one of the most important revelations I had was that the distinctions of the ego and higher self.
 I found that these two opposing aspects of human nature could be summed up in one clean and crystal clear salient point.
 That point is that the ego is all about getting and the higher self is all about giving.

-At first glance this might seem rather simplistic and even sophomoric.
-I can assure you from all that I know, this statement about giving and getting is the most pure, precise and surgically cleaved descriptive.
+At first glance, this might seem rather simplistic and even sophomoric.
+I can assure you from all that I know, this statement about giving and getting is the purest, precise and surgically cleaved descriptive.
 It is at the apex of these two opposing dualities that defines our human nature.